About the Artist

 Education

 Lisa Lincoln grew up in a suburb of Philadelphia and began taking classes at the Cheltenham Center for the Arts when she was four years old.
 She moved to New York City to attend Barnard College and graduated magna cum laude in 1979.
 In 1986 she earned a master's degree from Pratt Institute.
 She has taken courses at the Art Students League, the School of Visual Arts, the Fashion Institute of Technology, and Greenwich House Pottery.
-She currently crafts her sculptures in good company at Clayworks on Columbia.
+She learned a lot about creative aging group work by participating in the Winter 2015 Training Institute of Lifetime Arts in NYC.
+After more than 30 years living and working in Brooklyn, she is happy to establish her home and studio in Lansing, NY.

 About the Site